babbadeckl/HackTheBox-Writeups/Mirai/README.md

 uid=0(root) gid=0(root) groups=0(root)
 ```

 So basically we have pwned the machine.
-Atleast that's what I've thought.
+Atleast that's what I thought.
 When trying to read the root flag it states:

 ```
 root@raspberrypi:~# cat /root/root.txt
 I lost my original root.txt!
 I think I may have a backup on my USB stick...
 ```

-So we run to inspect the various filesystems:
+Hm ok...
+Let's inspect the various filesystems on the machine to see if we can find something interesting:

 ```
 root@raspberrypi:~# df -h